AyeshJayasekara/GAPS/README.md

 * username: ayesh password: ayesh
 * username: barak password: barak

+Start the application and navigate to : http://localhost:8080/

 ## Shipping and VAT

 * Shipping has assumed to be based on product weight and flat rate shipping.